 Manage existing channels

 Work is dynamic and sometimes priorities shift.
-Maybe a project is renamed, shelved for another day or cancelled entirely.
-Here's how to keep your channels organised:
+Maybe a project is renamed, shelved for another day, or cancelled entirely.
+Here's how to keep your channels organised when things change:

-Channels are where the magic happens in Slack.
-Consistent names will go a long way to keeping your workspace organised.
+Channels are where a majority of work happens in Slack and consistency will go a long way in keeping your workspace organised.
 Here are some additional tips to keep on hand as your workspace continues to grow: